Diploma of Chaplaincy

 Damon originally trained as a Presbyterian minister and was later ordained as a Pentecostal minister.
 Damon has lectured in Historical Theology, John Knox Theological College, Sydney; Theology, Biblical Studies and Church History, Tabor College, Tasmania; and is currently Senior Lecturer in Theology, Biblical Studies and Church History at Alphacrucis College, Hobart Campus, Tasmania.
 Additionally, Damon is presently the History Subject Coordinator at Alphacrucis.
 Damon holds a PhD in Theology.

 Ps Grant Buchanan (faculty profile)

-As a pastor and counsellor, Grant continues to engage in pastoral care and counselling helping encourage and equip people for life and ministry is active as an itinerant speaker, and though not on staff, is a part of the leadership team of a missional church in Pakenham.
+As a pastor, counsellor and teacher, Grant continues to engage in pastoral care and counselling helping encourage and equip people for life and ministry.
+He is active as an itinerant speaker, and though not on staff, is a part of the leadership team of a missional church in Beaconsfield.

 Rev Dr Dean O'Keefe (faculty profile)

 Dean is a devout Queenslander, the son of a preacher man, the husband of one wife (Lisa) and father of four children.
 He completed a Bachelor of Education (Secondary), teaching for 2.5 years before moving to Sydney in 2001 to commence a Bachelor of Theology.
 Dean was involved in youth ministry leadership for over a decade and served as a youth pastor for two years before joining the team at AC.
 He has served as children's pastor for several years, was the State Chaplain for Rangers Australia NSW, and completed a Doctor of Ministry with AGTS, Evangel University in 2018.